-Hebrews 1:13 - "Sit at my right hand until I make your enemies a footstool for your feet." -God speaks to Jesus, gives him the #2 position in the universe, but no equality.
+Hebrews 1:13 - "Sit at my right hand until I make your enemies a footstool for your feet." - In this quote from Psalm 110:1, God speaks to Jesus, and gives him the #2 position in the universe, but no equality.
+We notice that "Yahweh declared to my Lord" (NJB).
+This unequivocal declaration could only be made by Almighty God, who has no equal, not even Jesus.

 Hebrews 2:4 - "God added his testimony by signs, wonders, various acts of power, and distribution of the gifts of the holy Spirit, according to his will" (NAB).
 Notice that God operates through the holy Spirit, and 'distributes the gifts of the holy Spirit according to his will.'
 Thus, there is no indication that the holy Spirit is a person.
+Without the holy Spirit being a person, the Trinity is not in Hebrews.